 Oil sands are a mixture of sand, water and bitumen (oil that is too heavy or thick to flow on its own).
 The oil sands are found in three regions within the provinces of Alberta and Saskatchewan.
 Oil sands are recovered using two main methods: drilling (in situ) and mining.
 The method used depends on how deep the reserves are deposited.

 Canada’s oil sands provide a secure energy supply with a tremendous resource base, combined with a stable political environment, and skilled people that make it the ideal place to develop our natural resources responsibly.

-The oil sands provide a secure supply in a world of political risk.
 There are challenges in developing the oil sands, but our industry is making progress through investment in technology and innovation.
+Canada’s oil sands industry collaborates on our biggest environmental challenges and develops technologies that lessen our impact on air, land and water, and provide benefits for our country.
 The entry costs for new oil sands projects can be daunting, but the decline in traditional oil and natural gas sources means the oil sands are key to our energy future.

-Some of these resources are being developed with the application of new technologies: including horizontal hydraulic fracturing.
+Some of these resources are being developed with the application of new technologies: including horizontal drilling and hydraulic fracturing.
 These include: natural gas from coal, tight gas, offshore gas as well as shale gas.
-As well Northern Canada is seeing increasing exploration and development.
+Northern Canada is also seeing increasing exploration and development.

 Canada’s natural gas industry is committed to improving environmental performance.
 We take action to manage our impacts through innovation and technology.
 Innovative approaches to reduce emissions help Canada achieve global environmental commitments as the world transitions to a lower-carbon future.
 Canadas’s natural gas industry is poised to play an important role in the global energy mix, now and for decades to come.